wouterroose-tech/jolk/doc/jolk-book.md

 ### Unary operators \- \! \++ –

-Unary operators like \!
-(Logical NOT) and \- (Arithmetic Negation) are integrated into the Unified Messaging system as overloaded selectors.
+Unary operators like `!` (Logical NOT) and `-` (Arithmetic Negation) are integrated into the Unified Messaging system as overloaded selectors.
 While this syntax mirrors standard imperative conventions to reduce cognitive load for developers, it functions as a deterministic layer within the expression hierarchy that maintains Jolk's message-passing integrity.

 Unary operators sit above arithmetic terms (addition) and factors (multiplication) but are evaluated after primary messages.
-The grammar supports right-associativity, allowing for nested logic like \!\!true.
-Crucially, Jolk distinguishes these unary operators from unary selectors; the latter are keyword-less messages that take no arguments (e.g., user \#name) and are primarily used for property access.
+The grammar supports right-associativity, allowing for nested logic like `!!true`.
+Crucially, Jolk distinguishes these unary operators from unary selectors; the latter are keyword-less messages that take no arguments (e.g., `user #name`) and are primarily used for property access.

 ### Mathematical & Logical rules for operator order

 Jolk’s adoption of Java’s mathematical and logical precedence rules is a deliberate design choice to decrease the cognitive load for industrial developers while preserving a pure object-oriented model.
 This aligns with the concept of "Message in motion" because, regardless of the grammatical order of evaluation, Jolk defines operators as selectors, meaning every mathematical or logical operation is executed as a unified message send.
-Consequently, an expression like a \+ b \* c follows standard precedence for the developer's benefit, but is resolved by the Tolk engine as a series of message sends where b receives the \* message before a receives the \+ message.
+Consequently, an expression like `a + b * c` follows standard precedence for the developer's benefit, but is resolved by the Tolk engine as a series of message sends where b receives the `*` message before a receives the `+` message.
 By embedding these rules into a deterministic EBNF grammar while maintaining a keyword-lean experience, Jolk ensures that the fluidity of messaging remains the foundational engine of the language, even when the syntax adheres to familiar imperative conventions.

 ### Numerical Operation Evaluation